Black History Month at Franklin Pierce University

 - Monday, February 6 - Friday, February 10: "Women in Black American History"

-Congratulations to Center for Academic Excellence's Administrative Assistant Vicky Rank, winner of last week's "Women in Black American History" crossward challenge!
+Congratulations to Student Success Center's Administrative Assistant Vicky Rank, winner of last week's "Women in Black American History" crossward challenge!

 - Monday February 13 - Friday, February 17: "Pivotal Dates in Black American History"